saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 ## Closing thoughts

-I switched to Pi because Opencode wouldn't let me change it.
-Pi's extensible architecture means I can add tools for local model quirks, optimize for token efficiency, and integrate with Neovim in ways that wouldn't have been possible otherwise.
+I switched to Pi because its extension model fit my local-model-optimized workflows better.
+Pi's extensible architecture means I can add tools for local model quirks, optimize for token efficiency, and integrate with Neovim in ways that work for me.
 The result is something that adapts to how I work, not the other way around.

 This is version 3 of my agentic setup.
 There will be a version 4.
 The field is moving fast, and I'm still finding new extensions to write, new agent patterns to encode, and